 The Guide to the Code

 The Code was created with the principle of proportionality in mind - namely the concept that not all principles will apply in the same way to all market participants, and that market participants will therefore apply the Code in different ways.
-Our guide to the Code has been produced to assist members of the IA in understanding how the Code applies to them as asset managers.
+Our guide to the Code has been produced to assist members of the IA in understanding how the Code applies to them as investment managers.
 It provides a guide to each of the Code's Principles in turn, as well as a brief gap analysis in terms of how the Code's principles apply in relation to existing standards or regulation.
 Members should still undertake their own assessment of the Code to determine how best to apply the Principles in line with their activities in FX markets.

 Our guide to signing up is produced to assist members of the IA in understanding how to sign up, and to consider changes and developments to the Code over time.
 It draws upon the Global Foreign Exchange Committee’s (GFXC) own document about the standardised Statement of Commitment.
 The GFXC is the body tasked with the ongoing maintenance of the Global Code.
 In the UK, London Foreign Exchange Joint Standing Committee (FXJSC), chaired by the Bank of England is a forum for discussion concerning the wholesale foreign exchange market, including the Global Code.